WallarooLabs/Workshops/docs/markdown/wallaroo-use-case-tutorials/classification/finserv/03-use-case-classification-finserv-reference.md

 ## Congratulations!

-In this workshop you have
+In this tutorial you have

 * Set a validation rule on your financial fraud classification pipeline.
 * Detected model predictions that failed the validation rule.